plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 (metamer-basic-usage)=
 ## Basic usage

-As with all our synthesis methods, we start by grabbing a target image and initalizing our model.
+As with all our synthesis methods, we start by grabbing a target image and initializing our model.

 ```{code-cell} ipython3
 img = po.data.curie().to(DEVICE)